appbaseio/reactivesearch/content/docs/reactivesearch/v3/overview/reactivecomponent.md

 ---
 title: 'ReactiveComponent'
 meta_title: 'ReactiveComponent'
-meta_description: 'ReactiveComponent lets you connect any React UI component with an ElasticSearch query or an aggregation seamlessly.'
+meta_description: 'ReactiveComponent lets you connect any React UI component with an Elasticsearch query or an aggregation seamlessly.'
 keywords:
     - reactivesearch
     - reactivecomponent